samehmohsenn/Carbon.-Tracked.-BackEnd/README.md

 To load predefined factors and make the application running without making any changes in the database, import the attached ```emissionfactors.json``` file into your emissionfactors collection.
 This is a functional template for some emissionfactors, and can later be changed directly from mongoDB compass's UI.

+You can also run ```node seed``` in the project terminal to run a script that imports these collections.

 ## 3. Environment Variables:
 This project requires a .env file to run properly.
 For security reasons, the .env file is not included in the repository , you need to create one manually.